psychogun/opnsense-telegraf-kibana-dashboards/README.md

 #### User
-Add a user with the role `zenarmor_write`.
+Add a user with the role `opnsense_telegraf_write`.
 Note the password, you will use it in OPNsense.

 #### elasticsearch.yml
 Remember to change `network.host` in `elasticsearch.yml` to an appropriate value to allow external connections.

 ### Configure Telegraf
 Configure Telegraf in OPNsense to output to Elasticsearch.
 OPNSense > Services > Telegraf > Output.

 ### Configure Kibana
 Depending on what you have used for Index Name in OPNsense, create Index patterns in Kibana (Stack Management > Kibana > Index Patterns > "Create index pattern") and match it: